Rise-Software/Rise-Media-Player/readme.md

 ![Alpha Preview 2 Screenshot](https://user-images.githubusercontent.com/74561130/156649276-8dc63e37-bf76-4321-ae7a-4e77f2022c37.png)

-**Note**: This render may not contain all of the features shown in the app itself from GitHub, nor the Insider Previews.
-Some features are simply not coded or they are being tested internally.
+**Note**: This screenshot may not contain all of the features shown in the app itself from GitHub, nor the Insider Previews.
+Some features are being tested internally.

 ## Features Available in current commit